golang/proposal/design/51430-revamp-code-coverage.md

 ### Current support for coverage testing

-The Go toolchain currently includes support for collecting and reporting coverage data for Golang unit tests; this facility is made available via the "go test -cover" and "go tool cover" commands.
+The Go toolchain currently includes support for collecting and reporting coverage data for Go unit tests; this facility is made available via the "go test -cover" and "go tool cover" commands.

 The current workflow for collecting coverage data is baked into "go test"